bhopals/essential-english/03b-Notes-Grammatically-Correct-Anne-Stilman-position-of-modifiers.md

 An squinting modifier cab be particularly difficult to notice, since if you read the sentence in a right way it doesn't appear to contain a problem.
 It's a good example of why it is always advisable to have someone else look over your work: this is the sort of error a fresh eye is liklier to spot.

+- EXERCISE

+  - 10. The gallery that was featured in the evening news recently had another major exhibit.
+        Problem: The gallery was recently featured, or it recently had an exhibit?
+        Solution: The gallery that was recently featured in the evening news had another major exhibit.
+        Solution: The gallery that was feature in the evening news had another major exhibit recently.

+  - 11. The tramp being asked to leave rudely replied that one could tell him what to do.
+        Problem: Who was speaking rudely: the tramp or the person asking him to leave?
+        Solution: Upon being rudely asked to leave, the tramp replied that no one could tell him what to do.
+        Solution: The tramp being asked to leave replied rudely that no one would tell him what to do.

+  - 12. Climbing stairs very rapidly gets you into good conditions.
+        Problem: Does this mean that racing up the stairs will eventually get you into good condition - or that trudging up them at any pace is a quick way of getting into shape?
+        Solution: Climbing stairs very rapidly is a way of getting into shape.
+        Solution: Climbing stairs get you into good condition very rapidly.